PurdueECE264/2019FallProblems/Part3/HW14Arithmetic2/README.md

 # Convert Infix Expression to Postfix Expression

-You should be able to reuse `list.c` from HW13.
+You should be able to reuse `list.c` and `list.h` from HW13.
 If your `list.c` was incorrect, this assignment gives you a chance to obtain scores if your `list.c` is correct for HW14.

 Learning Goals
 ==============